bmatlak03/bmatlak03/README.md

 What I have learned by making this project:
  - Why we should use Typescript in our future projects
+ - How to use types and interfaces
+ - Why we shouldn't use "any" type
  - Better understanding how front-end communicates with back-end
  - [NextJS features](https://nextjs.org/docs/basic-features/pages)
  - Why we shouldn't use MongoDB